Skip to content

 The second way to divide a window is to actually create panels using the Add Panel option also found in the panel configuration menu.

 Both options lead to the creation of dividers with their own set of options.
 Dividers, by default, can be dragged by the user to adjust the real-estate of the two panels they divide.
-In order to further modify the window, use the divider configuration button found on the divider itself.
+To further modify the window, use the divider configuration button found on the divider itself.
 Opening the configuration menu will highlight the associated panels and numbers will be assigned to each panel.

 Option Outcome